-- 56. In accordance with the first examiners' recommendation paragraph 209 of the AML/CFT Guidelines defines originator information to include the originator's address or a national identity number, customer identification number or date and place of birth.
+57. As noted in the last follow-up report and in accordance with the first examiners' recommendation paragraph 209 of the AML/CFT Guidelines defines originator information to include the originator's address or a national identity number, customer identification number or date and place of birth.
 The second recommendation stipulating that a receiving intermediary financial institution should be required to keep records for five years of all information received from an ordering financial institution in the case where technical limitations would prevent the full originator information that should accompany a cross border wire transfer from being transmitted with a related domestic wire transfer has been set out in paragraph 217 of the AML/CFT Guidelines.
+At present, the authorities advise that section 7 of the proposed amendment of the MLTPA deals with the second recommendation.
+The third recommendation requiring beneficiary financial institutions to adopt effective risk-based procedures for identifying and handling wire transfers that are not accompanied by complete originator information is covered by section 5 of the proposed amendment.
+The remaining recommendation has not been addressed by the authorities.

-The remaining two recommendations have not been addressed by the authorities. - As already noted while the AML/CFT Guidelines are OEM for the licensees of the IFSC, they are not OEM for the licensees of the Central Bank.
+58. As already noted while the AML/CFT Guidelines are OEM for the licensees of the IFSC, they are not OEM for the licensees of the Central Bank.
 Consequently, in accordance with FATF standards, two of the examiners' recommendations have only been partially met since they are only enforceable on the licensees of IFSC.
 The other two recommendations are still outstanding.